warriorjp/Stream-API/Mangerial-Round/Managerial_Round.md

 Based on my experience and skills and the current market, I believe the salary range for this role is around ₹32–35 LPA.
 However, I’m open to discussing it further based on the role, responsibilities, and the overall compensation package.

+## 18. 1.
+Tell me about a challenging situation you faced recently.

+I don't assume my idea is the best one.
+If my proposal is opposed by the team or my manager, I first try to understand their concerns.
+Sometimes they have constraints or context that I'm not aware of, such as business priorities, timelines, operational risks, or technical limitations.

+I present my idea with data rather than opinions—for example, performance metrics, estimated impact, trade-offs, or a proof of concept.
+I encourage an open discussion so everyone can evaluate the pros and cons objectively.

+If the team still decides on a different approach, I respect the decision and fully support it.
+Once a decision is made, my focus shifts from proving my idea right to making the chosen solution successful.

+If I still have strong concerns, I document the risks and assumptions so they're visible to everyone.
+If those risks materialize later, we can revisit the decision based on evidence rather than opinions.